 Edna May (Minerd) Wagner was born on Oct.
 7, 1884 at Dunbar, Fayette County, PA, the daughter of Rev. David E. and Catherine (Williams) Minerd.

-At the time of marriage, Johnson was a 45-year-old clerk in Pittsburgh.
+At the time of marriage, Johnson was employed as a clerk in Pittsburgh.
 Later he became a railroad engineer.

 They moved to Youngwood, Westmoreland County, PA, making their home at 406 Depot Street.